wyy-code/wyy-code.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+# 👋 Hi there~

+I’m a PhD student at The Hong Kong Polytechnic University (PolyU), advised by [Prof. Hongxia Yang](https://www4.comp.polyu.edu.hk/~hongxyang/).

+My research focuses on **Model Fusion**—combining multiple trained models from different domains, architectures, or datasets into a single, stronger model to aggregate complementary knowledge and improve performance, generalization, and efficiency.
+Broadly, I’m interested in LLMs, multimodal learning, and knowledge graphs.

 I graduated with my B.S. from the College of Science, Beijing University of Posts and Telecommunications (BUPT).
 Then I was recommended to the State Key Laboratory of Networking and Switching Technology at BUPT, where I am completing my M.S. in Prof. [Jianxin Liao](https://baike.baidu.com/item/%E5%BB%96%E5%BB%BA%E6%96%B0/8469604)'s group.
 I was honored to work closely with Prof. Haifeng Sun (BUPT), Prof. Jingyu Wang (BUPT), Dr. Wei Tang (Huawei), and Dr. Yulong Cai (Huawei).

-My research interests include Knowledge Graphs, Multi-modal Learning, and LLM.

 <!--
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).
 -->

 # 🔥 News
-- **I will join Prof. Hongxia Yang's group at the Hong Kong Polytechnic University (PolyU) as a PhD candidate in September 2025.**
+- **Now I join Prof. Hongxia Yang's group at the Hong Kong Polytechnic University (PolyU) as a PhD candidate.**
+- *2025.08*: &nbsp;🎉🎉 Our model InfiGFusion-14B has been released on Huggingface and get 3k stars!
+- *2025.06*: Our paper about "Weakly Supervised Entity Alignment" was accepted by TKDD.
-- *2024.05*: &nbsp;🎉🎉 Our paper about "Multi-modal Entity Alignment" was selected as Best Paper Candidate in ICMR 2024.
+- Our paper about "Multi-modal Entity Alignment" was selected as Best Paper Candidate in ICMR 2024.

 # 📝 Publications